Urban Species: 1995–1997 – line-up and direction changes

 As the success of Urban Species grew, Mintos became the dominant force in the band.
 This in turn caused friction between him and Renegade, who was also finding the rigours of touring to be difficult.
 Not without regret, Renegade opted to leave Urban Species in 1995.
 He would subsequently follow a career as a hip-hop/R'n’B producer with Dub Wise Productions.

 With Mintos now in overall charge of the project, Urban Species began to move towards a more collective approach (similar to that of their contemporaries Massive Attack) in which the group's core membership was less important than the opportunities offered by collaboration.
 In 1997, the band began recording material for a second album, Blanket.
 The first sign of a new approach came with the 1997 EP Religion and Politics.
 The two songs featured on the EP (the title track and 'Changing of the Guard') were both collaborations with 1960s American jazz-folk-soul singer Terry Callier, whose career had recently been reinvigorated in the UK by the interest of the acid-jazz community.

 1998–1999 – Blanket

 Further album sessions followed, with the assistance of new producer Raw Deal.
-During this period, Doc Slim was replaced in the band (both in the studio and onstage) by a new MC called Tukka Yout.
+During this period, Doc Slim was replaced in the band (both in the studio and onstage) by a new MC called Tukka Yoot who was the lead vocalist on Us3's single Tukka Yoot's Riddim.
 Mintos also invited contributions from various other artists outside the Urban Species core.
 These included veteran British rappers Blak Twang and MC Mell'O', plus singers Elizabeth Troy, Jeffery Darnell (a fellow Talkin' Loud signing), future house star MJ Cole and singer-songwriter Imogen Heap.

 Due to Urban Species' higher European profile, Blanket was originally released in continental Europe in late 1998, without a UK release until the following year.
 However, the album was similarly successful to Listen and received similar critical acclaim.
 As well as incorporating the collaborations with Terry Callier, the album produced two singles – the title track (co-written by and featuring Imogen Heap) and "Woman".